-I was inspired to write this (just in time for the big Holiday Rush, by the way) from a recant discussion on ProBlogger that centered on a certain Internet advertiser who penalizes publishers and clients who happen to love outside the US.
+I was inspired to write this from a recent discussion on ProBlogger that centered on a certain Internet advertiser who penalizes publishers and clients who happen to live outside the US.
 In the many comments regarding this article is a common thread, mainly from US folks pointing up the alleged “hassle” of international shipping.

 Thousands and thousands of US business folk, both large and small throw away billions of dollars in profit per year because they seem to think that the US is the only country in the world … that the Earth is flat and roughly in the shape of the USA.

 In today’s’ online world, selling a physical product is easy, and selling it internationally is not really that much more difficult.
-If you are selling forearms, human remains or certain illegal drugs, just click on to Barry Bonds, but if you are selling most kinds of merchandise you are out and out crazy to ignore the world market.
+If you are selling firearms, human remains or certain illegal drugs, just click on to Barry Bonds, but if you are selling most kinds of merchandise you are out and out crazy to ignore the world market.

 I’ll Lose Money Because Some Foreigner Will Crook Me:

-Well this is normally not necessarily so.
+Well this is really not necessarily so.
 Of course you need to read your merchant agreement with your credit card providers, but the beauty of credit cards is that, if you comply with their rules, the risk is essentially on them … not you.

 The Paperwork Is Too Complex:

 It just ain’t necessarily so.
-In today’s world you can use services like UPS, FedEx, and DHL (there are others too, these are just the “big three".
+In today’s world you can use services like UPS, FedEx, and DHL (there are others too, these are just the “big three” I’ve used).
 They get packages anywhere in the world, on time and certainly in the case of UPS (my personal favorite) you can do everything from your computer in minutes … including printing labels, getting boxes and labels sent to you and having a friendly messenger pick up the packages.

 It Costs Too Much:

 In about .001% of the businesses that ship physical product there may be a “show stopper” regarding international shipping … for virtual, electronic products there essentially are no borders … so for those of you who refuse to explore international sales, don’t tell me you can’t make money online if your real problem is you can’t submit a form from a website … there’s a whole world out there who can buy your product … stop ignoring them!